stickelm/WSN/RaspberryPi/README.md

 ## Package Installation On Raspberry Pi

-* install python mysql module `sudo apt-get install python-mysqldb`
+* install python mysql module `sudo apt-get install python-mysqldb`.
-* install minicom serial port tool `sudo apt-get install minicom`
+* install minicom serial port tool `sudo apt-get install minicom`.
-* install serial port python module `sudo apt-get install librxtx-java`
+* install serial port python module `sudo apt-get install librxtx-java`.

     This command will install the raspberry pi compatible `librxtxSerial.so` inside `/usr/lib/jni` and a `RXTXcomm.jar` inside `/usr/share/java/RXTXcomm.jar`.

     When you run your application you need to tell java that it needs to use `/usr/lib/jni` as the `java.library.path` by passing the java command line option `-Djava.library.path=/usr/lib/jni`.